INSRapperswil/green-path-optimizer/README.md

 - **Core Functionality:**
   - Evaluate available paths for each ingress and egress router based on their efficiencies.
   - Identify alternative paths either continuously, upon detecting efficiency drops, or when changes in node metrics occur.
+  - Identify exceptionally bad performing routers which would make sense to isolate and only operate in case the traffic demands require it.
   - Suggest path updates where alternative routes offer sustained and measurable advantages while minimizing churn.

 > **Note:** The application does not need to be fully implemented for the hackathon and may include stubs to simulate functionality for demonstration purposes.